 Monitoring all of my social media from one Inbox.

 Studies show that it is more efficient to monitor all of your social media from one dashboard rather than jumping around.
 Even if I might end up posting directly on a site, the ability to get a “flag” when I should go to another site for posting helps me remain efficient.
 That’s why I use MarketMeSuite … and look forward to its expansion into other social networks.

-Christine founded Christine, Ink. to offer branding solutions for today’s ever-changing marketing platform.
+Christine founded Christine, Ink. (now called The Ink Agency) to offer branding solutions for today’s ever-changing marketing platform.
 She has a wide range of skills including time management, leadership, customer service, analytical thinking, and creative problem solving skills that serve her well as a business owner of the creative agency that produces proven and powerful results.

 I’ve found a way to incorporate productivity tools I used as an RN, into my world today as the CEO of a creative agency.
 These tools include a “triage list” that I use in place of a things-to-list, as well as a “work grid” I’ve designed which resembles the system I once used to organize my shift.
 When it comes to staying productive in managing social media I’ve created a system of social media “rounds” where I visit our client social media accounts at the beginning of the day (like a nurse visits each patient), assess vital signs (alerts and such), and then check in on them at scheduled intervals a few more times throughout the day.
 I encourage other business owners and social media pros to look at systems and processes gained from their “past lives” (like mine as a nurse) as well.
 Great habits are universal to all industries!